Overview of Solana L2 Use Cases

 The primary reason that various projects use L2s is for scalability.
 These teams prioritize speed, cost, and reliability over other potential benefits of an L2 such as customization and privacy.

-High round-trip latency and gas fees negatively impact UX for both traders and market makers on decentralized exchanges.
+In the realm of DEXs, high round-trip latency and gas fees negatively impact UX for both traders and market makers on decentralized exchanges.
 Some market makers on Zeta have reported paying 5-6 SOL per day on gas, which cuts into their profit margins.
 To address this, Zeta and Cube have adopted off-chain order matching to control costs and offer speeds that are competitive with CEXs.

-No L1 can handle the volume of transactions required for large-scale data operations, making off-chain solutions more efficient.
+Lastly for data, no L1 can handle the volume of transactions required for large-scale data operations, making off-chain solutions more efficient.
 For instance, Grass needs to achieve a throughput of millions of transactions per minute.
 With a dedicated L2 network, it now becomes economically and technically feasible to validate the provenance of every data point for AI model training.

 Permissioned Networks